sadanand-singh/mldocs-data/README.md

 # mldocs-data

-This repo hosts data for the mldocs extension for raycast
+This repo hosts data for the mldocs extension for raycast extension